-If I haven’t already spoken about trains enough in this post, one of the most unique things to do in York is to enjoy a civilised afternoon tea aboard the Countess of York train.
+One of the most unique things to do in York is to enjoy a civilised afternoon tea aboard the Countess of York train.

 One of York’s finest luxury Afternoon Tea experiences, The Countess of York carriage has been beautifully restored to give visitors an unforgettable dining experience.

 In all honesty, I’d been craving scones ever since I enjoyed afternoon tea at The Laura Ashley Tea Room in Cornwall and, you can only imagine my delight when I discovered the scones aboard the Countess of York are baked to a traditional York recipe!
 Infused with vanilla cream and homemade preserve, you get to enjoy all the delights of afternoon tea with an #OnlyinYork twist!

 As it was Afternoon Tea Week, all aboard the Countess of York were treated to complimentary scones with jam and lemon curd to take-away.